Laser engraving is an easy and quick way of personalizing wood projects by adding a customized logo, signature, or other engraving patterns.

 Although defocusing the laser results in loss of detail, it produces smoother engravings with good contrast that blends into the surface of the wooden workpiece.

-Whereas a focused laser with tight spot size is preffered when performing vector engravings on wood, as it produces fine line engravings with high precision.
+Whereas a focused laser with tight spot size is preferred when performing vector engravings on wood, as it produces fine line engravings with high precision.

 How to Laser Engrave Wood

 Laser engraving wood requires access to a good quality wood laser engraver and knowledge about a few basic steps to begin the engraving process.